KILTprotocol/docs/docs/develop/sdk/1-dev-setup.md

 ### Governance

-While governance is a very important part of our paracahains it is not used in the standalone version and replaced by the sudo pallet.
+While governance is a very important part of our parachains, it is not used in the standalone version and replaced by the sudo pallet.
 Any of the following pallets are not part of the standalone chain, but part of the parachain runtime:

 * Democracy